Paulos-ui/AirBnB_clone_v3/README.md

-# AirBnB Clone - The Console
+g# AirBnB Clone - RESTful API
-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
+Team Project: AirBnB clone - RESTful project is a collaboration betweenUchenna Oko and Joy Chinwendu, students of Software Engineering of ALXSE program cohort 15.
+The console is the first segment of the AirBnB project that will collectively cover fundamental concepts of higher level programming track.
+We will implement some of the features at this time-RESTful API.
 The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
-A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+A command interpreter iscreated in this segment to manage objects for the AirBnB(HBnB) website.

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)